Esayas-Asefa/regression-project/README.md

 ## Takeaways and Conclusions

-Bathroom count is the greatest indicator for home value and pre.
+Bathroom count is the greatest indicator for home value among my features. .

 ## Recommendations